This website uses cookies to improve functionality and tailor your browsing experience.

 Gerry Allen, PA Co-Lead.

 Gerry is a highly experienced Public Sector leader.
 He has worked in the Liverpool City Region for over 20 years in the charitable and public sectors, leading the development of early years children’s services in Knowsley from the early 2000s firstly as Manager of Halewood Sure Start Local Programme (preceding Children’s Centres), through to holding the position of Service Improvement & Development Manager with borough-wide responsibility for Children’s Centre services in Knowsley.
-He is currently the ‘Town Manager’ for Halewood Town Council with a wider cross-generational brief.
-In 2020, much of his professional capacity has been dedicated to responding to the Covid-19 pandemic.
+He currently works for West Lancashire Borough Council as a Grants Manager liaising with the Voluntary, Community, Faith & Social Enterprise sector.

-Gerry has always shown a commitment to serving the community, putting preschool children and families’ wellbeing (and now the residents of Halewood Town) at the heart of decisions and service quality, placing a strong emphasis on research or evidence-based decisions and he welcomes the chance to work with academic institutions and participate in research.
+Gerry has always shown a commitment to serving the community, placing a strong emphasis on research or evidence-based decisions and he welcomes the chance to work with academic institutions and participate in research.
 As an example, Gerry was a contributor to the UCL Institute of Health Equity report ‘An Equal Start: Improving Outcomes in Children’s Centres’ 2012.
 A project led by Professor Michael Marmot.
 More recently, Gerry has been involved with professional training and the use of Action Learning Sets to embed and disseminate good practice.

 He has an ability to work with multiple partners including parents, councillors, academics, professionals across children’s, health services and the voluntary sector and Council leaders.
 Gerry has valued his as a Public Advisor and the opportunity to link with colleagues across the region and the opportunity to work with the academic colleagues has been very refreshing.